epandurski/hydra_login2f/README.md

 **hydra_login2f** is a secure login provider for [ORY Hydra Auth2 Server](https://github.com/ory/hydra). *hydra_login2f* implements
-two-factor authentication via email, and can be deployed directly from a docker image.
+two-factor authentication via email.

 ## Installation

+*hydra_login2f* can be deployed directly from a docker image.
 You can find a working example in the `example/` directory.

 ## Configuration